 If you have had surgery of your hand or foot, please keep the affected limb elevated using pillows or slings to assist, as this will help reduce swelling and pain.

 Local anaesthetic is usually administered to the wound during surgery by Dr Barnett, which can help relieve post operative pain.
 However, to avoid pain suddenly returning, start any prescription pain medication soon after returning home.

 It is normal to experience some pain during the first 24-48 hours after your operation.
 Depending on the severity of the injury a prescription for pain medication may be provided.
 If a prescription is not provided, then over-the-counter pain medications such as Pandaol, Panadeine and Nurofen are usually very effective.

 Do not drink alcohol when taking pain medication.

-You are required to take your medication as directed by Mr Barnett.
-If this medication does alleviate your pain or discomfort, please contact Mr Barnett’s rooms on 03 9819 2031
+Dr Barnett will require you take your medications as per his directions.
+If this medication does alleviate your pain or discomfort, please contact Dr Barnett’s rooms on 03 9819 2031